ATS receives NTIA grant award notification for 59 member communities. Read more here.

 2. The ATN connects to any available middle mile

 In areas where there is fiber, the ATN last mile wireless network will connect to it for backhaul.
 In most rural areas in Alaska, fiber may not arrive anytime soon.
 In these areas, the ATN can connect immediately to Low Earth Orbit satellites, like Starlink and OneWeb, or higher orbit high-throughput Geostationary satellites coming online.
 If fiber arrives, the ATN will connect to it to add even more capacity.
-In all cases, the ATN will distribute the middle mile signal wirelessly to cover your entire community to provide broadband and cell phone service.
+In all cases, the ATN will distribute the middle mile signal wirelessly to cover your entire community to provide service.
 It doesn’t run wires to connect buildings – it connects people on their phones or devices wherever they are.

 icon